NYPD gives all clear at Time Warner Center after 'unattended packages' spark investigation

 The shops within the building, which is home to CNN, were being evacuated as authorities — including the NYPD's Emergency Service Unit and bomb squad — investigated the scene.
 The first floor of the mall remained open.

-The NYPD initially told Fox News on Thursday investigators were responding to the center "out of an abundance of caution," and said that there's an "object" in the building.
+Investigators were responding to the center "out of an abundance of caution" in response to an "object" found in the building, the NYPD initially told Fox News on Thursday.

-The building previously was evacuated after a package containing explosive material was received in the Time Warner's mailroom.
+The building had been evacuated Wednesday after a package containing explosive material was received in the Time Warner Center's mailroom.

-The package turned out to be one of 10 mailed to political figures across the U.S. The package sent to the Time Warner Center was sent to former CIA Director John Brennan care of CNN although he's an NBC analyst, officials said.
+The package turned out to be one of 10 mailed to political figures across the U.S. The package sent to the Time Warner Center was addressed to former CIA Director John Brennan care of CNN, officials said, although Brennan is an NBC analyst.